Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/bodyguard/rules/_index.md

 Create a deck of cards, but keep the _Emperor_ separate.
 Shuffle and deal until empty.
 (It's fine if some players have one more card than others.)

-It's important to sit/stand and play cards roughly in a circle.
-Otherwise, anything goes!
+It's important to sit and play cards roughly in a circle.

+The youngest player becomes the Guardian.

-Cards come in three flavors: attackers, protectors and bystanders.
-You can assemble your own custom deck, as long as you make sure each of these is represented.
+Cards come in three flavors: monsters, shields and bystanders.
+You can assemble your own custom deck, as long as you make sure they are roughly in the proportions 50% / 25% / 25%.

 {{% /rules-block %}}